XPRESSyourself/XPRESSplot/README.md

 ```

 ### Other Requirements:
+Python3 is recommended
 If using this package to perform batch effect normalization or differential expression analysis, you must install [R](https://www.r-project.org/)
+If using the interactive notebook provided, Jupyter should be installed (most modern installations of python include this software)

 ### QuickStart:
 ```